Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Instance Shadow Detection

 \subsection{Deep Models for Image Instance Shadow Detection}

-Instance shadow detection aims to detect shadow instances and the associated object instances that cast each shadow.
+Instance shadow detection aims to detect shadow instances and the associated object instances that cast each shadow. \xwhu{This task lies between object detection and shadow segmentation, requiring networks to reason jointly over geometry (light direction, projection) and semantics (object identity).}

 \begin{itemize}[leftmargin=*] \item \textbf{LISA}~\cite{wang2020instance} initiates by generating region proposals likely to contain shadow/object instances and their associations.
-For each proposal, it predicts bounding boxes and masks for individual shadow/object instances, generates bounding boxes for shadow-object associations (pairs), and estimates the light direction for each shadow-object association.
-The process concludes by pairing the shadow and object instances with their corresponding shadow-object associations.
+For each proposal, it predicts bounding boxes and masks for individual shadow/object instances, generates bounding boxes for shadow–object associations (pairs), and estimates the light direction for each shadow–object association. \xwhu{It formalized the first explicit association head that jointly predicts bounding boxes and geometric cues, creating a foundation for physically consistent shadow–object reasoning.}

-\item \textbf{SSIS}~\cite{wang2021single} introduces a single-stage fully convolutional network architecture with a bidirectional relation learning module for direct end-to-end learning of relations between shadow and object instances.
-This module delves into shadow-object association pairs, learning offset vectors from the center of each shadow instance to the center of its associated object instance, and the other way around.
+\item \textbf{SSIS}~\cite{wang2021single} introduces a single-stage fully convolutional network with a bidirectional relation-learning module for end-to-end learning of relations between shadow and object instances. \xwhu{By directly learning offset vectors between paired centers, it eliminates the need for proposal-level pairing, improving efficiency and structural compactness.} This module learns offset vectors from the center of each shadow instance to its associated object instance, and vice versa.

-\item \textbf{SSISv2}~\cite{wang2023instance} extends SSIS with novel techniques, including a deformable MaskIoU head, a shadow-aware copy-and-paste data augmentation strategy, and a boundary loss, aiming to enhance the segmentation of shadow/object instances and shadow-object associations.
+\item \textbf{SSISv2}~\cite{wang2023instance} extends SSIS with several improvements, including a deformable MaskIoU head, a shadow-aware copy–paste data augmentation strategy, and a boundary loss to enhance segmentation of both shadow/object instances and their associations. \xwhu{These upgrades yield more robust detection under cluttered illumination and fine-grained penumbra boundaries, marking a shift from geometric pairing to context-aware relational learning.}

 \end{itemize}